chhyyi/chhyyi/README.md

 # Education & work experience
 I majored in Physics but I used only classical electromagnetism for many years.
-until May 2020, as a postdoctoral researcher, I've studied metamaterials; Mainly absorbers working with microwave by computational electrodynamics simulation.
+until May 2021, as a postdoctoral researcher, I've studied metamaterials; Mainly absorbers working with microwave by computational electrodynamics simulation.
-Last year, I took an educational course about machine learning/deep learning for about 6 months.
+In 2022, I took an educational course about machine learning/deep learning for about 6 months.
 (AIFFEL by Modulabs, Korea)
+In SEP 2023, I'm hired as an postdoc researcher in UNIST, Ulsan, Korea

 # Repositories
+## no updates recently...
 - aiffel : What I've done during AIFFEL.
 - aiffelthon & rz_cvae : What I've done as a final project of AIFFEL.
 I was a member of 'red zone' team, trying to monitor&forecast red tide outbreak by CVAE(conditional variational autoencoder).
 I left the team because of some conflict with team.
 Whatever I could get some overfitted images before that happense.
 - self-study : just a self-study note added recently. various goals.